davydkov/brixjs/docs/compositemanager.md

 myLayoutModule.start(placeController, mainContentRegion);
 ```

-CompositeManager will create instance of MyLayout, render to mainContentRegion, and starts given Module within specified regions.
+CompositeManager will create instance of MyLayout, render to mainContentRegion, and starts given modules within specified regions.